 - Make your own goals.
 You are trying to look like someone else isn’t going to help you achieve your goals.
 Instead, assess your fitness level by noting if you’ve made improvements and if you can see and feel a difference in your body.

 - Think about your body frame size.
 Some people have small frames, while others have large frames.
 Yours might be medium.
-You can figure out your frame size by measuring the circumference of your wrist and consulting a height chart.
+You can figure out your frame size by measuring your wrist’s circumference and consulting a height chart.
 Remember, if you have a large frame, you will have different weight goals than someone who is naturally smaller.

 An essential key to being in shape is to set goals and keep a positive mindset.
-If you stay positive, you will be able to push yourself to get that fit body you’ve always wanted.
+If you stay positive, you will push yourself to get that fit body you’ve always wanted.

 Get enough sleep

 Even though most of us have eight-hour jobs during the day or night, it is crucial to get enough sleep to recharge the body’s batteries.
 Six to eight hours of sleep will keep the body going throughout the day, but if you happen to feel tired at any point after coming home from work, by all means, take a small nap before exercising.
 You should only nap for about a half-hour.
 This will prevent you from staying up later in the night.

 Tips for Staying Fit and Healthy Summary

 Ultimately, the choice to remain fit and healthy is up to you.
 Just because you spent the first few decades of your life eating lousy food and neglecting your body does not mean that you can’t repair some of the damage.
 If anything, living well should be one of the most important goals to strive for in the remaining years of your life.

 I hope you found this article helpful and informative.
 If you have anything you’d like to share or any opinions about my website, please speak up.
 I look forward to your comments, questions, and the sharing of ideas.